 New York City's cultural, social, governmental, business and financial institutions, neighborhoods, community associations and ethnic groups, as studied within the context of New York State history and geography through field experiences.
 Emphasis on analyzing conditions affecting economic and civic decision-making.
 Satisfies the New York State requirement for New York State history and geography.

-Basic classroom methods for teaching social studies in secondary schools; teaching resources and aids; assessment and testing; classroom management.
+Basic classroom methods for teaching social studies in secondary schools.
+Focus on equity in curriculum design, teaching resources and texts, assessment, and student-centered classrooms.

 An overview of central themes in the modern history, geography, and culture of China, Japan, and Korea.
 Satisfies the New York State requirement for world history and geography.

-Illustrative themes in American history and geography for middle and high school.
-Satisfies the New York State requirement for American history and geography as well as for New York State history and geography.
+Critical examination of dominant themes and narratives in American history and geography for middle and high school.
+Particular attention to imagining an anti-colonial and anti-racist approach to teaching US history and geography.
+Satisfies the New York State requirement for US history and geography.

 Major philosophical foundations, problems preceding and during the convention, the struggle for ratification, detailed examination of the document, important court cases, non-written constitutional traditions, and unresolved constitutional issues.
 Emphasis on past and present struggles to enact democracy in a pluralistic society.
-Satisfies the New York State requirement for civics, government, and political science.
+Satisfies the New York State requirement for government.

 Women's lives viewed through history, geography, literature, human rights, demography, and economics provide the subject matter.
 Reconceptualizing the school curriculum is a dominant theme.
 Satisfies the New York State requirement for world history and geography.

 This course is about the inclusion of discussions of controversial public issues in secondary school classrooms.
-Satisfies the New York State requirement for political science.
+Satisfies the New York State requirement for government.

 Restricted to majors.
 Preliminary experience in middle and high school social studies classrooms.